snowdj/udothemath1984.github.io/_posts/2016-07-03-styles-for-simple.md

 ---
 layout: post
-title:  Styles at a glance (Intro part II of II)
+title:  Styles at a Glance (Intro part II of II)
 category: jekyll
 description: Simple is a beautiful but functional jekyll theme.
 The font-type setting looks really good when writers use CJK mixed with English.
 ---